felixge/pprofutils/README.md

 Warning: Converting from pprof to text is lossy.
 Only the first sample type will be converted, file names, lines, labels, and more will be dropped.
 Patches to make things less lossy would be welcome, but please open an issue first to discuss.

-Create a delta profile that contains the difference between `heap-b.pprof - heap-a.pprof`:
+Create a delta profile that contains the difference `heap-b.pprof - heap-a.pprof`:

 ```
 pprofdelta -o delta.pprof heap-a.pprof heap-b.pprof